-Gastroparesis can occur due to injury to the vagus nerve during a surgical process, vagus nerve damage due to diabetes, diseases of the nervous system like Parkinson’s or Multiple sclerosis, and due to some medications like narcotics or antidepressants.
+Gastroparesis can occur due to injury to the vagus nerve during a surgical process, vagus nerve damage due to diabetes, diseases of the nervous system like Parkinson’s or Multiple sclerosis, and some medications like narcotics or antidepressants.

 Why are diabetics at an increased risk of gastroparesis?

 Uncontrolled diabetes for a long period of time affects each organ in the body.
 Over a period, around 70% of diabetics start showing symptoms of diabetic neuropathy, which affects both the autonomic and peripheral nervous systems; this includes the vagus nerve, which triggers gastroparesis.
-Since the gastric emptying is unpredictable, controlling blood sugar levels of these patients also becomes difficult.
+Since gastric emptying is unpredictable, controlling the blood sugar levels of these patients also becomes difficult.
 Hence, it is very important for diabetics to keep a tab of their blood sugar levels.

-Increase the frequency of insulin or change the type of insulin taken
+- Increase the frequency of insulin or change the type of insulin taken.

-Take insulin post meals, rather than taking it before
+- Take insulin post meals, rather than taking it before.

-Check blood glucose levels frequently after meals and administer insulin accordingly
+- Check blood glucose levels frequently after meals and administer insulin accordingly.

-Sometimes it may be suggested that the patient’s diet includes many liquids or puréed meals a day until the symptoms of gastroparesis improve and blood glucose levels are stable.
+- Sometimes it may be suggested that the patient’s diet includes many liquids or puréed meals a day until the symptoms of gastroparesis improve and blood glucose levels are stable.